Ricordy/Ricordy/README.md

 - 🤝 I've finished **Einstein Room Management**

-- 👨‍💻 All of my projects are available at [https://barroczportfolio.vercel.app/](https://barroczportfolio.vercel.app/)
+- 👨‍💻 All of my projects are available at [Portefolio](TO BE FINISHED)

 - 📝 I regularly write articles on [https://twitter.com/Barrocz](https://twitter.com/Barrocz)